-Dan Koev, Ph.D.Department Chair, Associate Professor, Government, History & Criminal Justice757.firstname.lastname@example.org
+Dan Koev, Ph.D.Department Chair; Associate Professor, Government & Criminal Justice757.352.4659contact me

 Dan Koev, Ph.D.

 Koev says, “I emphasize the cultivation of moral virtue and transferrable skills—critical thinking, writing, research design principles—that will serve students well regardless of the path they choose in life.
-Few things in life are as rewarding as seeing the progress my students make over time as both thinkers and people.”
+Few things in life are as rewarding as seeing my students’ progress over time as thinkers and people.”

 Koev was born in Yambol, Bulgaria, and emigrated to the United States as a child.
 He became a naturalized American citizen in 2005.
 He is married with two children and enjoys reading, playing and watching soccer, cooking and spending time with his family.

-Ph.D., Political Science, University of Illinois at Urbana-Champaign
+Ph.D. in Political Science, University of Illinois at Urbana-Champaign

-2018 “Why Ethnic Parties?
+“Why Ethnic Parties?
 A New Theory of Ethnic Minority Political Strategy in Europe” in Nations and Nationalism (2019) 25.1, pp. 229-297.

 American Political Science Association, Member